Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

-This says that at the $j$th layer, the output of the previous layer ${\bf H}_{j-1}$, is fed to an MLP (with weight matrix ${\bf W}^{(j)}$, bias vector ${\bf b}^{(j)}$ and activation $\rho$) and then to a graph filter $\mathfrak{F}$.
-A common alternative to \eqref{GNNlayer} is

-where there is a switch between the filter and activation applications.
-In this work, we will specifically employ the configuration \eqref{GNNlayer}.
-Note from \eqref{gnnex} that $\mathfrak{F}$ is not performed at the last $L$th layer and that the last activation $\rho_{L}$ is optional - for example, one can take $\rho_{L}$ to be a softmax function to ensure that the output is bounded.
+In \eqref{gnnex}, $\mathfrak{F}$ is not performed at the last $L$th layer, and the last activation $\rho_{L}$ is optional.
 Furthermore, $\mathfrak{F}$ should be enabled at a minimum of one - but not necessarily all - intermediate layers.
-The GNN {\it network parameter}, often denoted by $\theta$, is the set of all entries of all the weight matrices, all the bias vectors, and the number of layers, i.e.
+The GNN {\it network parameter} is the set of all entries of all the weight matrices, all the bias vectors, and the number of layers.

-Throughout this work we will focus on (linear) spatial-based graph filters.
-Such filtering exchanges information between vertices of the graph.
-This is achieved by a {\it graph filter kernel} (sometimes referred to as a {\em graph shift operator} \cite{ruiz2020graphon}) ${\bf K} \in \mathbb{C}^{n \times n}$ which encodes the topology of the graph $G$.
-Namely, if ${\bf Z}\in\mathbb{C}^{d\times n}$, then the filter layer takes the form
+In this work, we use the layout \eqref{GNNlayer}, noting that alternatives exist where the computational units are arranged differently.
+We will also focus on (linear) spatial-based graph filters.
+Such filtering is implemented by a {\it graph filter kernel} (sometimes referred to as a {\em graph shift operator} \citep{ruiz2020graphon}) ${\bf K} \in \mathbb{C}^{n \times n}$ which exploits the graph topology of $G$.
+Specifically, if ${\bf Z}\in\mathbb{C}^{d\times n}$, then

-The choice of ${\bf K}$ can be determined by the user and is often problem dependent.
-As will become apparent in the forthcoming subsections, we explore graph filters of the form

-where $\circ$ is the Hadamard product, and ${\bf A}$ is again the adjacency matrix of $G$.
-The matrix ${\bf G}\in\mathbb{C}^{n\times n}$ in \eqref{GSOchoice} is used to localize information spread by introducing a near-sparsity pattern to ${\bf K}$.
-This sparsification effect is particularly helpful when $G$ is a dense graph, since then ${\bf A}$ is a dense matrix, and so information ${\bf Z}$ in \eqref{GSO} would be spread globally over $G$ simply through matrix multiplication by ${\bf K}$.
+The choice of ${\bf K}$ can be determined by the user and is often problem-dependent.
+We will explore graph filter kernels of the form ${\bf K} = {\bf G} \circ {\bf A}$, where $\circ$ denotes the Hadamard product, and ${\bf G}\in\mathbb{C}^{n\times n}$ localizes information propagation by inducing a near-sparsity pattern in ${\bf K}$.
+This sparsification effect is particularly helpful in dense graphs, ensuring that information ${\bf Z}$ in \eqref{GSO} does not spread globally across $G$ through matrix multiplication by ${\bf K}^{\top}$.